-When using the Manual Charging Handle to manually charge the council serings on an electrically operated circuit breaker, it may be applied serings on an electrically operated circuit breaker, it may take applied that the serior of the charge strongs.
-The amount of strokes is dependent charge the charge strongs.
-The amount of strokes is dependent upon the octation of the charging link after the last charging cycle.
-The fully charged position is indicated by an audible click, after which he ratchet system is blocked.
-Return the charging handle to its stroved position. its stored position.
+When using the Manual Charging Handle to manually charge the closing springs on an electrically operated circuit breaker, it may take approximately eleven (11) pumping strokes of the handle to charge the closing springs.
+The amount of strokes is dependent upon the location of the charging link after the last charging cycle.
+The fully charged position is indicated by an audible click, after which the ratchet system is blocked.
+Return the charging handle to its stored position.